folio-org/mod-permissions/README.md

 The restrictions work as follows:

-1. If the user of the API (operating user) already owns the permission to be granted for a user, that is allowed.
+1. If module permissions or operating user permissions contains the permission to be granted for a user, the operation is allowed.

 2. If there's no user of the API (no authentication token), the operation is allowed.